-There will be a high level of pedestrian activity in this urban form area as a result of its intensity of development and people accessing public transport, jobs and services in the Central Core.
+There will be a high level of pedestrian activity in this area as a result of its intensity of development and people accessing public transport, jobs and services in the Central Core.
 This includes activity in the evening and weekends.
-Therefore, it is critical that a high level of activation is provided to ensure safety, consistent with SRL Urban Design Strategy objectives Activation and Safer design.
+It is critical that a high level of activation is provided to ensure safety, consistent with SRL Urban Design Strategy objectives 'Activation' and 'Safer design'.